lllyasviel/stable-diffusion-webui-forge/README.md

 (average and peak are all 6.3GB/8GB)

-Also, you can see that Forge does not change WebUI results.
+You can see that Forge does not change WebUI results.
 Installing Forge is not a seed breaking change.

+Forge can perfectly keep WebUI unchanged even for most complicated prompts like `fantasy landscape with a [mountain:lake:0.25] and [an oak:a christmas tree:0.75][ in foreground::0.6][ in background:0.25] [shoddy:masterful:0.5]`.

+All your previous works still work in Forge!

+Also, Forge promise that we will only do our jobs.
+We will not add unnecessary opinioned changes to UI.
+You are still using 100% Automatic1111 WebUI.

+# Below is the old Readme

+# This is a Private Project

+Currently, we are only sending invitations to people who may be interested in development of this project.

+Please do not share codes or info from this project to public.

+If you see this, please join our private Discord server for discussion: https://discord.gg/rgZdjgrDTS

+# Stable Diffusion Web UI Forge

+Stable Diffusion Web UI Forge is a platform on top of [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to make development easier, and optimize the speed and resource consumption.

+The name "Forge" is inspired from "Minecraft Forge".
+This project will become SD WebUI's Forge.

+Forge will give you:

+1. Improved optimization.
+(Fastest speed and minimal memory use among all alternative software.)
+2. Patchable UNet and CLIP objects.
+(Developer-friendly platform.)

+# Improved Optimization

 We do not change any UI.
 But you will see the version of Forge here